RMax2015/forGL/README.md

 # forGL

-**NEWS :  forGL will be presented at the Haxe US Summit 2019 in Seattle in May.**
+**NEWS :  forGL will be presented at the Haxe US Summit 2019 in Seattle on May 10.**

-Exact Time / Date not set yet, some time May 8 to May 10.
+**May 10  13:30 - 14:30 forGL: Any Language Does Computer Programming - Randy Maxwell**

 See Haxe.org for more details about US Summit.